The Learning Planet Academy

 • The Schools Challenge

-In partnership with JPMorganChase, this educational mentoring program aims to develop the interest of secondary school students in Seine-Saint-Denis in sustainable development and STEM, and to encourage them to take ownership of urban and local issues through project management.
+In partnership with JPMorganChase, this mentoring-based education programme aims to spark interest among lower secondary students in Seine-Saint-Denis in sustainability and STEM, and to encourage them to engage with urban and local challenges through project management.

 • The “Builders of Possibilities” method”